opengeospatial/ogcapi-maps/README.md

 ### OGC API - Maps - Part 1: Core
 The definition of OGC API - Maps - Part 1: Core is the immediate next step.
 The Standards Working Group (SWG) [agreed](https://github.com/opengeospatial/OGC-API-Maps/issues/32) on the structure shown below.

 1. Map resource: It specifies a map resource, which is a resource that contains information on how to formulate a request to a map.
 This document includes the CRSs and styles supported and other metadata (including attribution).
 It also specifies how to apply a style to a map resources to get a styled map.

 2. BBoxSubset: It specifies how to include a query parameter to subset a styled map using a BBOX, WIDTH, HEIGHT etc as a query parameters.
-This is a partition that can be input for OGC API Common.
-Is the OGC API Features BBOX useful here?.
-Could we have a instant time here?.
-Clip versus intersect could be problematic in Common (in maps it was "almost" always clipping).
+This is a partition that could be input for OGC API Common.
+Some considerations include OGC API - Features BBOX, representation of Time instances, and Clip versus Intersect.

 3. DatasetMap - OGC API Common - Part 1 (dataset, /map resource at the root): Defines how to get a map resource from the dataset (or datasets) represented by the services. it will tell the path to get a map resources.

-4. GeoDataResourceSelection - together with 3, collections= query parameters: This is identical from the OGC API Tiles GeoDataResourceSelection and if done adequately, we could share this conformance class with OGC API tiles (or the other way around).
-(Is this OGC API Common?
-Part 2)
+4. GeoDataResourceSelection - together with 3, collections= query parameters: This is identical to the GeoDataResourceSelection conformance class of OGC API - Common and if done adequately, the conformance class could be shared with OGC API - Tiles (or the other way around).

 5. GeoDataResourceMap - OGC API Common - Part 2 / OGC Feature - Part 1 (collection connection, /maps resource after {collectionID}): It will define how to specify the a link to a map resource containing a representation of this geospatial data resource (path).